 What to Serve with Shrimp Alfredo Pasta

 Because this pasta is so rich and creamy, I highly suggest pairing it with a simple side salad to help lighten up the plate and cut through all that creaminess.
 Making sure to dress the salad with a light vinaigrette will help balance the heavy cream and not overpower the flavors in the pasta.
-To compliment the garlic in the alfredo sauce, you can also add a little homemade garlic bread on the side. :) Garlic bread is never a bad idea!
+To complement the garlic in the alfredo sauce, you can also add a little homemade garlic bread on the side. :) Garlic bread is never a bad idea!
 And then a nice cool and crisp glass of Pinot Grigio and Sauvignon Blanc would really make the meal complete!

 - 1/2 lb. medium shrimp, peeled and deveined ($4.99)